What is a Time & Materials contract? #

 How T&M contracts work? #

 Awesome Carpentry offers to install a new set of cabinets for Mr. and Mrs. Smith on a time and materials basis.
-They will charge $50/hr for their foreman’s time, $40/hr for their tradesman’s time, and a 10% markup on any purchases made to account for materials markups.
+They will charge $50/hr for their foreman’s hourly wage, $40/hr for their tradesman’s time, and a 10% markup on any purchases made to account for materials markups.

 They estimate that the total cost of the job will be $3,200.